Kai2510/StabVSP/README.md

 # Usage, Examples and Standard Models

+Method 1 ( v1 & v2 ) : Use `StabVSP_v*.ipynb`.

 Firstly, calculate aerodynamic derivatives in OpenVSP, and inertia using `Inertia.py`(optional if you only evaluate static stability).
 Then drop the `.stab` file and inertia file into one directory, and write the path into the variables in `StabVSP.ipynb`.
 Then run the `.ipynb` script.
 Skip the parts about inertia files if you only evaluate static stability.

 See `Examples` directory which includes a flying wing aircraft `Progress 6`.
 Please refer to `.vsp3` and `.vspaero` file for the settings for stablity analysis settings in OpenVSP.

+Method 2 ( v2 ): copy `stabvsp.py` and use it as a package instead of writing all the things in to the `.ipynb` file.
+See `demo.ipynb` for usage example.

-A standard model in NASA report TM-4640 will be added in the future to validate the accuracy of VSPAERO and the program.
-The comparison result of the aerodynamic derivatives between OpenVSP's VLM methods, VLM513's VLM methods and windtunnel test results are needed to be added.
+A standard model in NASA report TM-4640 has been added to validate the accuracy of VSPAERO and the program.
+The detailed comparison result of the aerodynamic derivatives between OpenVSP's VLM methods, VLM513's VLM methods and windtunnel test results are needed to be added.
+OpenVSP 3.43.0's result is not bad roughly seeing, but needed to be inspected.
+OpenVSP 3.45.x's result may differ since the solver has been modified a lot.
 [VLM513](https://shi.buaa.edu.cn/songlei/zh_CN/jxzy/20673/content/1167.htm) is a MATLAB program developed by SONG Lei in BUAA which is more precise in calculating lateral aerodynamic derivatives.

 # Reference & Cite